Contemporary Philosophical Perspectives on the Cosmological Constant: Typicality assumptions

 \subsection{Weak anthropic principle}

 Many different principles get grouped together under the umbrella of ``anthropic principles''.
+We will use the standard contrast between ``weak'' and ``strong'' versions of the anthropic principle going back to Carter, although on our view this nomenclature blurs the contrast between two quite different types of reasoning.
 The differences are important: while weaker, more modest anthropic arguments can play an important heuristic role in all areas of science, stronger forms are unjustified and should be rejected.
-We start by examining the modest arguments, under the umbrella term ``weak anthropic principle''.
-These will help us get a handle on the sorts of things anthropic reasoning in general can and can't accomplish.
+We start by examining the modest arguments, which we formulate below, without any claim to originality, as the ``weak anthropic principle.''
+These arguments will help us get a handle on the sorts of things anthropic reasoning in general can and can't accomplish and provide a contrast with the common features of strong anthropic arguments.
 At core, we think of anthropic principles as making explicit the often implicit premise that a constraint on our best theories of the universe is that they must be compatible with our existence and observational abilities at our specific location in space and time.
-In some sense, we can think of this as schematizing the observer within our theories \parencite{stein1994some,Smeenk2020}.
+(In some sense, we can think of this as schematizing the observer within our theories \parencite{stein1994some,Smeenk2020}.)
 Justified uses of anthropic principles are all of a relatively weak form: they can be used to explain sources of selection bias in observation or measurement, or to point out flaws in the inference chain from observational constraints to justified theories.
 With these legitimate, but deflationary, uses of anthropic principles in mind, we will criticize the use of strong anthropic principles in Section~\ref{SAP}.

 In the simplest terms, the weak anthropic principle is the (perhaps tautological) claim that the universe is compatible with our existence at a certain location within it.
 This puts constraints on our theories and on the inference chain from observation to phenomena.
 For the former, we can think of the weak anthropic principle as providing consistency constraints on our theories, which may motivate specific lines of inquiry, while for the latter, we can think of it as bringing attention to possible selection effects in our experiments.
 Selection effects explain away something that might seem puzzling or unlikely from the point of view of our current theory and known background assumptions.
 Highlighting a selection effect is making explicit a previously unconsidered background fact that might alter the force with which something cries out for explanation.